 As one visitor said “This afternoon was a special time for all those who attended and it was very rewarding to see so many elderly people looking so happy”

 During the afternoon seven Pepper Pot members over the age of 90 received presents and one lady, May Butler whas 99.
 In addition the raffle supported by donations from our visiting Ambassadors raised a record £205.00 in less than two hours.

 We would like to thank all our guests for joining us to celebrate the season’s festivities, this include the Mayor, Cllr Will Pascall and the Mayoress, Cllr Sarah Addenbrooke, Emma Dent Cord MP, Prof Ian Hall (Patron).
 We also had representative from RBKC Adult Social Care, Westway Trust, St Helen’s Church, Age UK, Notting Hill Methodist Trust, Lion Club, Local CAB, NHS, Fareshare, Kensington Temple, Embassies of Antigua & Barbuda, Dominica, Jamaica, St Vincent & The Grenadines and Local Counsellors.

 If you know anyone over 55 who would benefit from joining the Pepper Pot Centre or would like to volunteer, email reception at email@example.com call on 020 8968 6940.

 Donika Krasteva the website development trainer putting Pepper Pot centre staff and volunteers trough their lesson on a Saturday training day at the centre.
 On the day the staff learned how to build a simple website with text and photos.
 In the future the centre wants to run more training for elderly people and children attending local Primary schools.

 Pepper Pot Celebrates Black History Month

-The Pepper Pot Centre organised a number of events in to celebrate a Black History month, including a performance by members of EBONY Still band
+The Pepper Pot Centre organised a number of events to celebrate Black History month, including a performance by members of EBONY Steel band

 Diane Abbott MP visits Pepper Pot Centre